-We at Qubit Labs keep to a classical version thereof suggesting that a dedicated team comprises a group of remote developers working from the vendor’s office and dedicating 100% of its working time to your project.
+A dedicated team is a group of developers working from the vendor’s office and dedicating 100% of its working time to the client’s project.

 In other words, a dedicated team is hired from scratch specifically for your project and is not engaged in any other projects a vendor may handle for other clients.

-This hiring model is thus juxtaposed to part-time employment of software developers on many clients’ projects that many outsourcing companies apply today.
+This hiring model has thus juxtaposed to software developers’ part-time employment on many clients’ projects that many outsourcing companies apply today.

-The essential features of dedicated team recruitment are:
+The essential features of hiring dedicated development team are: